giancarlovisconti/giancarlovisconti.github.io/research.md

 [10] "After the Flood: Natural Disasters and Electoral Choices in Chile."  [[Paper]](/pdfs/Visconti.2019.Floods.pdf) [[Appendix]](/pdfs/Visconti.2019.Floods_appendix.pdf)

-[11] "Self-Interested Citizens: How Disaster Victims Modify their Political Priorities."
-[[Paper]](/pdfs/Visconti.2018.Priorities.pdf) [[Appendix]](/pdfs/Visconti.2018.Priorities_appendix.pdf)

 ## Work in Progress

+[11] "Who Pays for Crime?
+Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

+[12] "Partners against Crime: Can Political Alignment Reduce Local Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).

+[13] "Do Natural Disasters Make People Prioritize Infrastructure?"

-[12] "How Effective Are Political Solutions to Ethnic Discrimination?
+[14] "How Effective Are Political Solutions to Ethnic Discrimination?
 Caste and Clean Drinking Water in Rural India" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).

-[13] "Who Pays for Crime?
-Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

-[14] "Partners against Crime: Can Political Alignment Reduce Local Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).